- Home

 If a team member is unsure about the circumstances, they must contact their Line Manager immediately for guidance.

 JAG may provide a bus or people mover to transport children from other schools to the Service where applicable.
-For details relating to the transportation of children, refer to our Safe Transportation of Children Policy.
+For details relating to the transportation of children, refer to SD 2.14 Transportation Policy.

 We understand that, from time to time, parents or guardians may be late in picking up their children.
 Parents and guardians are provided with a Key Service Information sheet upon enrolment.
 This outlines agreed information about service provision, including late fees that will apply where a parent or guardian collects their child/ren from the Service after the Service closes.